 Information and pictures of the Spanish flag.
 Colors, history and pictures of the flag of Spain.

 The Spanish flag has suffered various changes over its history.
-Under Franco's dictatorship the flag lost the colour mauve appearing on the Republican flag, and incorporated two important symbols, the eagle and the shield of the Catholic monarchy.
+Under Franco's dictatorship the flag lost the color mauve appearing on the Republican flag, and incorporated two important symbols, the eagle and the shield of the Catholic monarchy.

 In 1977, two years after Franco's death, the eagle was slightly modified, and in 1981 it would disappear completely, leaving the current red/yellow/red with crowned arms.